-Skocjan Caves are an World Heritage - UNESCO because of one of the largest known underground canyons in the world, examples of natural beauty with great aesthetic value, due to particular microclimatic conditions, a special ecosystem has developed, the area has great cultural and historical significance as it has been inhabited since the prehistoric times, a typical example of contact karst...
+Skocjan Caves are an World Heritage - UNESCO because of one of the largest known underground canyons found in the world by this day, examples of natural beauty with great aesthetic value, due to particular microclimatic conditions a special ecosystem has developed, the area has great cultural and historical significance as it has been inhabited since the prehistoric times, a typical example of contact Karst...

 Skocjan Cave is, above all, a natural phenomenon of global significance, ranking side by side with the Grand Canyon, the Great Barrier Reef, the Galapagos Islands, Mount Everest and others.
 Ranking among the most important caves in the world, Skocjan Caves represents the most significant underground phenomena in the Karst region.
 Skocjan Caves was also entered on the List of Ramsar wetlands of international importance on 18 May 1999.
 Together with the underground stream of the Reka River, they represent one of the longest karst underground wetlands in Europe.